 A Crock-Pot is a wonderful little appliance that helps make delicious meals without trapping you in the kitchen for hours.
 These meals typically use cheaper and fewer ingredients than stove top ones.
 If you don’t already own a Crock-Pot, check out a few yard sales or your local thrift shop to find a cheap one.

 Slow cooking cheap fall meals can help those running on a tight schedule.
 All that is required is a little prep work and then dumping everything into the Crock-Pot.
 Finally, plug it in and let it simmer until you get home.
 You can make all sorts of things, like chili, meat, and even lasagna.
-Check out these recipes in your Crock-Pot today!

 Inexpensive Fall Dessert: Apple Turnovers

 Desserts can also be a part of your cheap fall meals.
 By using a seasonal produce as the centerpiece and the rest from your pantry, you can easily make affordable and delicious desserts for the family.
 This is a great way to have something sweet while still paying off credit card debt.

 Apple Turnover Recipe